Ankle Instability Specialist

 Ankle instability is characterized by lateral ankle pain associated with repeated ankle sprains, especially on uneven ground and during sports.
 Other symptoms include swelling, weakness and generalized ankle dysfunction.

-Ankle Instability Diagnosis
+How is Ankle Instability Diagnosed?

 Dr. Yau will confirm the diagnosis thorough medical review and physical examination.
 During the examination, he will assess the joint for tender areas, swelling and level of instability.
 Dr. Yau will also correlate his clinical findings with x-rays and MRI to assess the severity of injury.